dougkusanagi/guepardosys-hub-test/README.md

-# GuepardoSys - Gerenciador de Produtos e Pedidos
+# GuepardoSys - Multi Tenant Hub

-(WIP) App para gerenciamento de produtos, categorias e pedidos de marketplaces e afins.
+With Guepardosys Hub you will be able to import, export and manage your products and categories in many marketplaces like Bling,Mercado Livre, NuvemShop, Shopify, etc.

 ![alt text](https://github.com/dougkusanagi/guepardosys-hub-test/blob/main/docs/screenshot-themes.png?raw=true)